Tixit/Gem.js/README.md

 ### Releasing custom blocks as separate modules

 If you'd like to release a custom `Block` or set of `Block` objects, there are a couple of important things to remember to do:
 * If you're releasing on npm, do *not* add `blocks.js` as a normal "dependency".
 Instead, it should be added as a ["peerDependency"](http://blog.nodejs.org/2013/02/07/peer-dependencies/) or perhaps a "devDependency".
-It should't be a normal "dependency" though, because otherwise bundlers may bundle multiple copies of blocks.js when using your custom block module (even though bundlers like webpack dedupe files, if the versions of webpack being used are slightly different, they would still package together both versions of blocks.js)
+It shouldn't be a normal "dependency" because otherwise bundlers may bundle multiple copies of blocks.js when using your custom block module (even though bundlers like webpack dedupe files, if the versions of webpack being used are slightly different, they would still package together both versions of blocks.js)
 * If you're releasing a module distribution intended to be loaded in a `<script>` tag, do *not* bundle blocks.js in your distribution bundle.
 It should assume the `blocks` global variable (e.g. `blocks.Block`) is available.

 ### Inheriting from Blocks with a class library other than `proto`